Bird Help Basics

 Ringneck Doves are a domestic species without survival skills - not to be confused with Eurasian Collared Doves.
 (ECDs were introduced to the USA and have spread in the wild.
 They are generally slightly larger and have a different call.)
 Ringnecks come in various colorations, from the wild type, to white, to pied and other variations.
 If the dove is banded or has colors different than the wild type, you can be certain it is a Ringneck.
 Wild-type coloration Ringnecks have white fluffy feathers under their tails, while ECDs have gray.
 If you see a Ringneck Dove outdoors, this is a lost or deliberately abandoned pet with no survival skills and needs to be caught - in the same way a puppy or kitten would need help.
 These birds are doomed to starve or are killed by predators unless helped.
 They can be offered dove seed (wild birdseed or parakeet type seed will do in a pinch) and a water dish.
 Lost domestics are likely already dehydrated and starving, so it's important to offer at least water immediately.
 Don't force any food or water or put anything down their throat.
 View our Doves as Pets page for more information on how to care for them.

 Pigeons most commonly found in cities are feral, having been hatched and raised in the wild.
 You might also see domestic racing pigeons, "white dove release" birds, or even fancy breeds.
+Contrary to myth, they do NOT carry disease or pose a risk to you.

 Common Pigeon Problems